Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

-This Sherwin Williams primer rolls on with ease, but all white shellac primer, including this one, has the consistency of milk, which means it's extremely messy using a brush and roller.
-If you're rolling a wall, you must be very careful to cover the floors beneath with thick drop cloths, otherwise you're going to have a major mess to clean up.
+It rolls on with ease.
+Keep in mind, however, that all white shellac primers, including this one, has the consistency of milk, which means it's extremely messy using a brush and roller.
+If you're rolling a wall, you must be very careful to cover the floors beneath with thick drop cloths; otherwise, you're going to have a major mess to clean up.
 This stuff sprinkles everywhere.

-I don't recommend this product for brushing and rolling, but instead, I'd use Zinsser Cover Stain primer (oil-base).
+I don't recommend this product for brushing and rolling.
+Instead, I'd use Zinsser Cover Stain primer (oil-base).
 The extended dry time makes it a little easier to work with and it's a little less messy.